oritsimu-new/gtrendalyser2.0/README.md

 # The G-Trendalyser 2.0 🐍🔥

 The G-Trendalyser 2.0 is a web app that allows you to get up to 125 trending keywords from an input of just 5!
-It is a Streamlit app that uses the PyTrends library to fetch Top and Rising related keyword trends from Google Trends.
+The app fetches Top and Rising related keyword trends from Google Trends.
-<br>Built by **Orit Mutznik**, fixed by AI.
+<br>This is a Streamlit app that uses the PyTrends Python library.
+Built by **Orit Mutznik**, fixed by AI.
 Follow me on **[@OritSiMu on X](https://x.com/OritSiMu)** and **[LinkedIn](https://www.linkedin.com/in/oritsimu/)**.

 ## App description and functionality